InternetEnemies/CombatCritters/README.md

 ## Vision Statement

-The purpose of Combat Critters is to let users engage with a fun and exciting deck management card game.
-You will be able to build, manage and collect your card decks, trade with friends, trade up for cooler and more exclusive cards and even engage in battle with your favourite card decks.
+The purpose of Combat Critters is to let users engage with a fun and exciting deck management card game that allows you to build, manage and collect card decks, and even engage in battle with your favourite cards.

-### What is Combat Critters
+### What is Combat Critters?

-Combat Critters is a deck management card game that includes a currency system applicable to our marketplace.The currency is obtained in various ways such as selling cards or winning battles.
-With this currency, users can buy new cards on the market place, building upon their deck.
+Combat Critters is a deck management card game that includes a currency system to be used in our marketplace.
+Currency is obtained in various ways such as selling cards or winning battles.
+With this currency, users can buy new cards on the market place, building upon their own deck.

 Users will be able to share their favourite, handcrafted decks with friends.
-Users will also be able to request to trade cards with their friends if they want to get rid of duplicate cards or if their friend has a specific card that they want or need.
+They will also be able to request to trade cards with their friends if they are looking for an upgrade, or to help their friends progress.

 Users can gain access to new cards with our trade up system.
-This allows users to always keep their decks fresh and new and lets them constantly progress to get better and better cards.
-Users can also open up various card packs that will grant them access to new cards to help them build out their personal decks.
+This allows them to always keep their decks fresh and lets them constantly progress.
+They can also open up various card packs that will grant them access to new cards to help them build out their personal decks.

 ### Who is Combat Critters for?

 Combat Critters is designed for all people with an interest in cards, video games and battle.
 It will allow users of all age groups to collect their favourite cards and personalize their own battle decks.
 The simple design makes Combat Critters easy to use for anyone.
-The users can use their custom decks to battle against other decks and upon victory they will gain rewards.
+Users can use their custom decks to battle against other decks and upon victory, they will gain rewards.

 ### Why is Combat Critters valuable?

-The project is valuable to users that enjoy card games but don’t always have time to sit down and play.
+The project is valuable to users that enjoy card games but don’t always have time to sit down and play at a table with friends.
 This project lets users play the game on the go whenever they have free time rather than having to carry around physical cards and have a group of people to be able to play their favourite game.

 ### How will Combat Critters be successful?